How about making this easy idea to age terracotta pots using lime for a vintage look?

-I love flowerpots and adding them to my spring and summer home decor is one my favorites!
-Because finding aged terracotta flowerpots is becoming more of a challenge, I am making my own.
+I love flower pots and adding them to my spring and summer home decor is one of my favorites!
+Finding aged terra cotta pots is becoming more of a challenge, so I am making my own.

-And I love the outcome!
-So, I am looking forward to sharing this fun and easy process for making old pots with with lime with you.
+Aging new terracotta pots with lime is the easiest way I have done this process thus far.
+So, I am looking forward to sharing this fun and easy process for making clay pots aged using lime with you.

 - plastic container

 How to Age Terracotta Pots Using Lime for a Vintage Look

 Step 1: Getting the Consistency Right to Age Pots